-Relative VaR approach using JPM GBI-EM portfolio.
-Global Diversified Total Return index as the appropriate reference iny has full discretion over the composition of the Fund's portfolio, e, guidelines and restrictions, which do not provide for index-tracking holdings of the Fund (excluding derivatives not bound by the components or weighting the calculation of the Relative VaR.
-Though the majority of the) are likely to be components of the index, the Investment Adviser is of the index when selecting investments and may invest in securities ich the Fund may resemble the composition and risk characteristics ormance may be meaningfully different. financial derivatives instruments", and furth e found in Annex 1 under "Risk management and monitoring of er details on the application of the VaR methodology and information s are available upon request from the Management Company. of the notionals, not taking into account any has in place at any time.
-Under certain circ leverage may increase from time to time to ot a regulatory limit on the Fund and there may be no action whether a reasonable margin of tolerance) of its total net assets, from USD sure of the portfolio to USD) into the currency referred to in the 1:00 pm Luxembourg time on every Valuati notification Date on Date, Subscription Pre-notification Date and Redemption Pre- For subscription requests above \$50,000,0 Date 00 or equivalent, three Week Days before the relevant Valuation For redemption requests above \$25,000,00 00 or equivalent, three Week Days before the relevant Valuation Date 31 December in each year Until 31 December 2024: Fund Administration Fee 3 0.15% maximum Depositary and Custody Fees 4 0.14% maximum From 1 January 2025: Annual Administration Charge 5 0.25% maximum portfolio.
-The Fund is actively managed.
-The Compasubject to the relevant investment objective objectives.
-The use of the above index is in relation to holdings of the Fund (excluding derivatives not bound by the components or weighting not included in the index.
-The degree to whof the index will vary over time and its performancial derivatives instruments", and furth about the Fund's risk management process 75% The Fund's level of leverage is expected to of the notionals, not taking into account any has in place at any time.
-Under certain circ leverage may increase from time to time to The Fund's expected level of leverage is not the actual leverage is higher or lower than the class will aim at hedging 100% (with a (regardless of the underlying current expositely and Class's designation.
-1:00 pm Luxembourg time on every Valuation to tification Date For subscription requests above \$50,000,000 at expected to the performance of th
+Calculation method of the risk exposure Relative VaR approach using JPM GBI-EM G portfolio. lobal Diversified Total Return index as the appropriate reference v has full discretion over the composition of the Fund's portfolio, guidelines and restrictions, which do not provide for index-tracking holdings of the Fund (excluding derivatives) a not bound by the components or weighting of not included in the index.
+The degree to whicl of the index will vary over time and its perform Further information on Relative VaR can be for financial derivatives instruments", and further e calculation of the Relative VaR.
+Though the majority of the ire likely to be components of the index, the Investment Adviser is the index when selecting investments and may invest in securities in the Fund may resemble the composition and risk characteristics hance may be meaningfully different. bund in Annex 1 under "Risk management and monitoring of details on the application of the VaR methodology and information re available upon request from the Management Company.
+Expected level of leverage 75% The Fund's level of leverage is expected to be 75% of the net assets of the Fund, as calculated using the sum of the notionals, not taking into account any netting of the derivatives and hedging arrangements that the Fund has in place at any time.
+Under certain circumstances (e.g. very low market volatility), the actual Fund's level of leverage may increase from time to time to higher levels.
+The Fund's expected level of leverage is not a regulatory limit on the Fund and there may be no action whether the actual leverage is higher or lower than the disclosed expected level of leverage.
+Hedged Equivalent Classes The Class will aim at hedging 100% (with a reasonable margin of tolerance) of its total net assets, from USD (regardless of the underlying current exposure of the portfolio to USD) into the currency referred to in the relevant Class's designation.
+Cut-Off Time 1:00 pm Luxembourg time on every Valuation Date, Subscription Pre-notification Date and Redemption Pre- notification Date Subscription Pre-notification Date For subscription requests above \$50,000,000 or equivalent, three Week Days before the relevant Valuation Date Redemption Pre-notification Date For redemption requests above \$25,000,000 or equivalent, three Week Days before the relevant Valuation Date Fiscal year-end 31 December in each year Fees and charges Until 31 December 2024: Fund Administration Fee 0.15% maximum Depositary and Custody Fees 0.14% maximum From 1 January 2025: Annual Administration Charge5 0.25% maximum

-2 Fund Administration, Depositary and Custody Fees, which are included in the total expense ratio (TER), which varies by Fund and by Share Class, may be partially allocated to the relevant Share Class by the Management Company.
+Fund Administration, Depositary and Custody Fees, which are included in the total expense ratio (TER), which varies by Fund and by Share Class, may be partially allocated to the relevant Share Class by the Management Company.
 Please see the relevant KID/KIID and the Company's annual report for details.
 3 Effective rate varies with the total assets of the Fund up to the indicated maximum.
 4 Effective rate varies with the total assets of the Fund and with the country breakdown in the Portfolio up to the indicated maximum.
 5 Please refer to the section Charges, Expenses and Fees for the detail of what is included in the Annual Administration Charge.